 A quick and easy Leftover Ham and Bean Soup that is healthy and filling, just perfect for a chilly day.
-The soup takes about 25 minutes to cook, and it’s a great way of using up any ham leftovers you have after a big celebration.
+The soup takes about 25 minutes to cook, and it's a great way of using up any ham leftovers you have after a big celebration or a good Sunday Roast.
 A hearty midweek meal for the whole family.

 Whether you make your own ham or get a ready-cooked one for family feasts like Thanksgiving, Christmas or Easter dinners, leftovers can always be put to great use.
 I'd rather cook a bigger meal and have leftovers, than not cook enough.
 Especially if you have guests over.